Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Our Method

 where $\mathcal{D}_{\le t-1}$ denotes the union of past distributions and $p$ is the predictive probability distributions of the model.

-In the following, we analyze each component of the bound in detail.
-The first term in \autoref{equ:bound}, which scales with the rank ratio $r/d_{\text{in}}$, reflects structural interference control through low-rank adaptation and is analyzed in \autoref{sec:method_lowrank}.
+In the following, we explain different components of this forgetting bound.
+The first term, which scales with the ratio $r/d_{\text{in}}$, reflects structural interference control through low-rank adaptation and is analyzed in \autoref{sec:method_lowrank}.
 The latter two terms, involving mask overlap $\rho$ and arbitration tightness $\delta$, arise from the arbitration stage and are examined in \autoref{sec:method_arbitration}.